 She's been on our screens and in our ears for decades, creating a career so memorable that you don't even need to utter her surname for everyone to know exactly which fabulous Australian you're talking about.

-Kylie Minogue is an icon.
-She first captured our hearts on Neighbours in 1986 as the adorable tomboy Charlene Robinson, and then went on to create an insanely successful pop career.
+Kylie Minogue is an icon not only in Australia, but in every corner of the globe.
+She first captured our hearts on Neighbours in 1986 as the adorable tomboy Charlene Robinson, and then went on to forge an insanely successful pop career.

-Kylie will ring in her 52nd birthday in May (can you believe it?!), but her incredibly age-defying face continues to look absolutely gorgeous, even after all these years.
+Kylie rung in her 53rd birthday in May (can you believe it?!), but her incredibly age-defying face continues to look absolutely gorgeous, even after all these years.

-While she clearly takes care of her body through a great diet and exercise, Kylie has been open about the fact that she's had a little help from her surgeon to maintain her youthful looks, admitting she's "tried it all."
+While she clearly takes care of her body through a great diet and exercise regime, Kylie has been open about the fact that she's had a little help from her surgeon to maintain her youthful looks, admitting she's "tried it all."

 "For all time women have wanted to, for the most part, look their best.
 It's just that what we have available to us today is - what it is today.
 And if you want to take advantage of it, yeah.
 I'm preferring to be a lot more natural these days.
 I've tried Botox, I've tried it all," she told Elle magazine in 2009.